mrocklin/blog/_posts/work/2015-06-09-Categoricals.md

 Wall time: 197 ms
 {% endhighlight %}

-And compute the same result much more quickly.
+And compute the same result in 20ms, improving by about an order of magnitude.
 Our computation is backed by a cateogorical rather than object grouper.

 {% highlight Python %}
 In [5]: %time df.groupby(df.medallion).trip_distance.sum().sort(ascending=False,